 “The Tao that can be told is not the eternal Tao.
 The name that can be named is not the eternal name.
 The nameless is the beginning of heaven and earth.” – Lao Tzu, Tao Te Ching.”

-What this is essentially saying regarding the only time that the Tao can be followed, in non-linearly, timelessly, through presence.
+What this is essentially saying is regarding the only time that the Tao can be followed, in non-linearly, timelessly, through presence.

-The mind in the very deepest core of its nature is that it understands the same way that it created language to understand which linearly or before, now and after.
+The mind in the very deepest core of its nature understands the same way that it created language to understand which linearly or before, now and after.

-In fact, if some people understood that in the absolute sense that time doesn’t exist in the absolute sense, it might not be that shocking to them, and their lives would not change in the least bit by knowing that.
+In fact, if some people understood that, in the absolute sense time doesn’t exist in the absolute sense, it might not be that shocking to them, and their lives would not change in the least bit by knowing that.

 “So what?
 I’m here and have always been here, and life continues to move on regardless.”

 One might say, however, the entire point, and the basis for coming to the obvious fact that time does not exist, is not for it to be understood as a philosophy, a perspective, outlook, opinion or viewpoint (intellect).

 True transformation will not happen on a linear level, although it can happen in the future the way the mind understands it; presence is going to be known through the body right now, and only right now.

-Trying to understand ‘feeling presence’ using the mind, using any words that are written are not going to register in your essence.
+Trying to understand “feeling presence” by using the mind or using any words that are written, are not going to register in your essence.

 “Our organisms have ways of intelligent understanding beyond words and conscious attention, ways that can handle an unknown number of variables at the same time.” – Alan Watts

 This is where the ideograms in the Chinese language come in, as it pertains to Taoism.
 You can see here…